Frequently Asked Questions about COVID-19

-Access to prescription medications may be limited during this time.
-So it is important to work with clients, especially those that are taking Opioid Agonist Therapies (OAT), such a methadone and buprenorphine.
-New interim guidelines (March 23, 2020) for management of OAT address office visits, remote visits, carry doses, and frequency of urine drug testing during the COVID-19 pandemic.
-For additional guidance visit: www.metaphi.ca (METPHI/OMA, March 22, 2020).
+Access to prescription medications may be limited during this time; so, it is important to work with clients, especially those that are taking Opioid Agonist Therapies (OAT), such a methadone and buprenorphine.
+Recent guidance for management of OAT during the COVID-19 pandemic addresses office visits, remote visits, carry doses, frequency of urine drug testing, and the re-introduction of contingency management principles (if/when applicable) during the COVID-19 pandemic (METAPHI & CAMH, 2021).
+For additional guidance please visit: www.metaphi.ca

 Some patients that use substances or have a substance use disorder may find self-isolation and stress due to the COVID-19 pandemic could worsen their problems.
-Additional information on supports for these patients can be accessed at SUB-Section: Specific recommendations I can make to my patients or clients who use substances?
+Additional information on supports for these patients can be accessed on Windsor Essex Community Opioid and Substance Strategy’s website - Get Help in Windsor-Essex during COVID-19.

 When administering naloxone to client, use a face shield with one-way valve masks as it provides adequate protection to the harm reduction worker and the client.
 It is important to note that the use of bag valve mask, high flow oxygen and non-rebreathers may increase the risk of transmission due to possible contact with respiratory droplets.

-- Adapting spaces within your facility in order to increase social distancing between clients.
+- Adapting spaces within your facility in order to increase physical distancing between clients.

 - Establishing measures to prevent overcrowding such as limiting the number of visitors at the facility and reducing the duration of stay.

 - Ensuring that the environment is kept clean and frequently disinfected to protect the health of the workers and clients at the facility.

 - Educating clients about respiratory etiquettes to prevent spread of COVID-19